Behind the Brick: Robert Ardith Johnson

 In truth, the Garden of Hope is a place where many families like Ardith’s are able to remember their loved ones and the lives they lived.
 “I am so happy there is a place like this,” Ardith explained.
 “It reminds me of how happy I have been in my life.”

-To learn more about how you can honor your loved one or commemorate an event with an engraved brick paver, click HERE.
+To honor your loved one or commemorate a special event with an engraved brick paver, click HERE.

 Share your Garden of Hope brick paver story with us at email@example.com.
 We may publish it in a future newsletter or on our website.